Andreas (poem): Content

-The poem itself is a 1,722 line poem that tells the story of St. Andrew, as he rescues St. Matthew from a cannibalistic race called Mermedonians.
+The 1,722 line poem tells the story of St. Andrew, as he rescues St. Matthew from a cannibalistic race called Mermedonians.
 Cameron states: "The poem is forceful and is the closest to Beowulf in style and tone among the surviving Old English poems".
 In this anonymously written tale, St. Andrew defies the hardships that he faces, such as turbulent sea and other types of torture and captivity, which mirror the pain and suffering that Christ experienced.
 The work has religious significance because of the way St. Andrew is loyal to God, and his troops are loyal to him in the poem.
 This literary allusion helps to give the work religious symbolism, which is characteristic of many works of the time.

 The first five hundred lines of the poem tell of St. Andrew's time spent at sea rescuing Matthew, which was his mission from God.
 Matthew had been blinded and held captive by a troop of cannibals in Mermedonia.
 Jesus and two angels accompany St. Andrew on the ship, masked as a helmsman and two sailors.
 As this is a tale of discipleship, St. Andrew, or Andreas preaches to the helmsman about the good news of the Bible and the stories of the life of Christ.
 He is unaware of the true identities of his crew as he speaks with Christ about His life.
 Andreas' followers loyally stay by his side through the turbulent seas.
 This ties into the alleged Greek influence on Andreas, as some scholars interpret this a "comitatus", which Riedinger defines as "the traditional aristocratic warrior band."
 Andreas holds loyal faith in God's power to calm the seas, and the ship and the seas begin to settle.
 Andrew and his men drift off to sleep, and awaken outside Mermedonia.
 Christ and His two angels had raised them up and placed them outside the city while they slept.
 This event allowed St. Andrew to realize their identities.

 Then, in epic and heroic style, St. Andrew is made invisible by God for the close of the poem, which allows him to free the imprisoned from Mermedonia.
 After doing so, he reveals himself to the enemy and is tortured for three days and nights.
 Upon praying for forgiveness, God frees and heals Andreas and punishes all of Mermedonia.
 When the Mermedonians repent and convert, they are restored, and Andreas establishes a Christian church.
 Andreas is able to sail on after appointing a bishop to watch over the church.
 This poem has strong religious importance, as many parallels can be drawn between Christ and St. Andrew.
 Also, this poem encourages repentance and discipleship, which were vital to the growth and well-being of the Catholic Church at the time.
 The religious significance of Andreas may be the very reason why this text survived, as monks copied it in their manuscripts because of its religious message.